Will we investigate?

 Why we might not investigate

-If a concern doesn't suggest a doctor's practice should be restricted, we will not investigate.
-Like everyone else, doctors can make mistakes at work and we are not here to punish them.
+If a concern doesn't suggest a doctor's practice should be restricted, we won't investigate.
+Like everyone else, doctors can make mistakes at work and we're not here to punish them.